Random interpolation in the Nevanlinna and Smirnov classes and related spaces: Introduction

 \section{Introduction}

-The study of interpolating sequences for analytic functions in one or several complex variables is one of the main research areas in complex analysis.
-It has plenty of applications in various domains.
-For many spaces, like Hardy and Bergman spaces, these sequences are now well understood, while for others, like Dirichlet spaces, there exist characterizations which are not easy to verify.
-There are also situations where a characterization does not exist.
-In these circumstances it is useful to see what happens in a random setting, which can also help to understand whenever certain properties are "generic".

 The Nevanlinna class is the most general class containing Hardy spaces and sharing many properties with these (Blaschke condition, factorization, non-tangential behavior, harmonic majorants, etc.), and interpolation in this class actually has some history.
-A first problem was stated and solved by Naftalevi\v{c} \cite{naftalevic56} in the late 50s.
-He considered interpolation with an \textit{a priori} fixed trace space, but his characterization is not completely satisfactory since it requires interpolating sequences to be in a polygon inscribed in the unit circle.
-As is well known, this is in general not the case for Hardy space interpolating sequences.
-We mention also that Yanagihara \cite{yanagihara74} considered a related problem in the Smirnov class.
+A first problem was stated and solved by Naftalevi\v{c} \cite{naftalevic56} in the late 50s, while Yanagihara \cite{yanagihara74} considered a related problem in the Smirnov class.

-In a more recent work \cite{hartmann2004}, the authors considered so-called free interpolation in the Nevanlinna and Smirnov classes and completely characterized the corresponding free interpolating sequences (in particular all interpolating sequences for Hardy spaces are free interpolating for the Nevanlinna and Smirnov classes).
+In a more recent work \cite{hartmann2004}, the authors considered so-called free interpolation in the Nevanlinna and Smirnov classes and completely characterized the corresponding free interpolating sequences.
 The principal result they proved connects free interpolating sequences to harmonic majorants, which are notoriously difficult to determinate.
 The aim of this paper is to use a random model to derive a more geometric and "easy to check" condition for free interpolating sequences in the Nevanlinna and Smirnov classes, as has been done in other contexts \cites{chalmoukis22, bomash92}.

 Before going into details, we recall some terminology that we will use.
 Consider the unit disk $\bD = \{z \in \bC : |z|<1\}$ and its topological boundary $\bT := \partial \bD$.
 The \textit{Blaschke factor} at $\lambda \in \bD$ is